Addiction Psychiatry

 Treatment Philosophy: From Harm Reduction to Abstinence

+We meet you where you are.
 Not everyone is ready for abstinence—and that's okay.

 We don't judge your goals.
 We support your readiness for change and adjust treatment as you progress.